Tax Bills and Delinquent Taxes

 When can the additional penalty for attorney fees be added?

-If I didn't receive a tax bill, don't I get more time to pay without penalty and interest?
+If I did not receive a tax bill, do I get more time to pay without penalty and interest?

 No. State law provides that failing to send or receive a tax bill does not affect the validity of the tax, penalty, or interest due by an individual, the tax's delinquency date, the existence of a tax lien, or any procedure the taxing unit institutes to collect the tax.
 Property owners know that property taxes are due each year and should check if they do not receive a tax bill.